ssohamsud/ssohamsud.github.io/_posts/2025-01-20-mean-field-games-market-making.md

 $$

-Read each bracket as “instant edge plus change in future value, weighted by how likely that fill is right now.”
+We can interpret each bracket as the “instant edge plus change in future value, weighted by how likely that trade is right now.”

 ---